 Individual goggle purchase is neither required nor recommended.

 Individual goggle purchases: Our class chemical splash/impact goggles are from Fisher Science, catalog #S68660.

 Other brands are acceptable; however, by law they must be certified “ANSI Z87+ D3”.

 The branding “Z87+ D3” must appear on the goggles, usually along the frame.

-Legal chemical splash / impact goggles will have indirect venting.
+Legal chemical splash / impact goggles have indirect venting.

-You will need to bring your personal goggles to class, storage is not provided.
+You must bring your personal goggles to class for each lab day, storage is not provided in the classroom.